thanhphat2609/MorenoCrime/README.md

 ## Description

-This is a simple project for analysis crime in moreno using Hadoop .
+This is a simple project for analysis crime in moreno using Hadoop.

 ## Architecture